kathywar/wolox-ci/CONTRIBUTING.md

 Create a private branch, then make your changes and push to your branch.

 When you have verified your changes, submit a pull request.
+In the comments for your pull request, please describe the verification testing you've done.
 Your verification job should include regression tests - I suggest running your test yaml file with both windows and linux hosts, and both parallel and serial tasks, for example.